sidhantmehra/avex-boilerplate/readme.md

 ## Features

-1. Upload ready built css and js files to shopify
+1. Upload ready built CSS and JS files to shopify

 2. Higher SEO score as as non-critical assets are lazyloaded